 Small differences can make a massive difference to your results.
-Simply asking the right question at the right time could help you grow your business in the months ahead.
+Simply asking the right question at the right time could help you grow your real estate business in the months ahead.

-Here are our top tips to instantly improve your presentations:
+Here are our top tips to instantly improve your listing presentations:

 1. Lead with questions

 Start by understanding your client's situation before you offer any guidance.
 Listen more than you talk, especially during the first 30 minutes of your initial meeting.